gothamblvck-coder/GhostBox/README.md

 1. Amnesic FS	Extreme	Root (/) and Home are tmpfs (RAM).
 Data vanishes on exit.

-2. Binary Sentinel	Hardened	Binary BPF filter kills the app if it touches risky Kernel functions.
+2. Sentinel	Hardened	Binary BPF filter kills the app if it touches risky Kernel functions.

 3. Landlock >> Prevents anything outside the ghostbox/sandbox from being touched